SimLens for Early Exit in Large Language Models: Eliciting Accurate Latent Predictions with One More Token: SimExit: Accelerating LLMs with SimLens

 \subsection{Adaptive Early-Exit Mechanism}

 Based on the entropy-based confidence metric, we establish an adaptive early-exit mechanism.
-When the confidence exceeds a predefined threshold, the inference process is terminated.
-Similar thresholding mechanism has been demonstrated in the brain (\citealp{gold2002banburismus}; \citealp{gold2007neural}; \citealp{kira2015neural}).
-Adjusting threshold allows us to achieve a balance between accuracy and speed, which can be optimized for different application scenarios.
+When the entropy falls below a predefined threshold, the inference process is truncated and SimLens completes decoding with the reduced sequence.
+Similar thresholding mechanisms have been studied in biological decision-making (\citealp{gold2002banburismus}; \citealp{gold2007neural}; \citealp{kira2015neural}).
+Adjusting the threshold allows us to balance accuracy and speed for different application scenarios.

-As we have demonstrated the performance advantage of SPADE, we use it to produce answers once the inference is stopped.
-The complete SPADE-EXIT algorithm is detailed in Algorithm~\ref{alg:adaptive_inference}, referred to as.
+As we have demonstrated the performance advantage of SimLens, we use it to produce answers once the inference is stopped.
+In Algorithm~\ref{alg:adaptive_inference}, $\mathrm{SimLens}_i(\cdot)$ denotes the $i$-th transformer block applied to the reduced two-token state after truncation, i.e., the stepwise implementation of the restricted map in Eq.~(\ref{eq:simlens}).
+The complete SimExit algorithm is shown in Algorithm~\ref{alg:adaptive_inference}.

+Algorithm~\ref{alg:adaptive_inference} introduces an evaluation interval $N$: we compute the confidence score only when $i \bmod N = 0$.
+Thus, $N$ controls a direct trade-off between monitoring granularity and inference overhead.
+A smaller $N$ checks confidence more frequently, which can trigger earlier exits but adds more Linear SimLens evaluations; a larger $N$ reduces monitoring cost but may miss the best exit point and delay truncation.
+In practice, we select $N$ on a validation set by maximizing speedup under an accuracy-drop constraint $\delta$: